In 2018-19, the Latinx Research Center is home to four writing-focused

 Under the direction of Dr. Pablo González, faculty of the Program of Chicana/o Studies, Department of Ethnic Studies.

-The honors thesis writing group is a bi-monthly meeting place for Chicana/o/x and Latinx students who are under the supervision of Dr. Pablo Gonzalez.
-Each meeting consists of tips, approaches, methods to design, conduct, and write an original research project.
-While students meet every other week throughout the year, once they start writing their thesis, Dr. Gonzalez asks that they meet also with him individually every week, towards the completion of the honors thesis.
-This rigorous writing plan makes the group a demanding and intensive process for students who plan on pursuing a graduate degree in the near future.
-The honors thesis writing group began meeting at the Center for Latino Policy and Research in the Fall 2017 with five honors thesis students and Dr. Pablo Gonzalez.
+This honors thesis writing group began meeting at the previous iteration of the LRC, the Center for Latino Policy and Research, in the Fall 2017 with five honors thesis students, under the supervision of Dr. Pablo Gonzalez, Chicana/o Studies Program, Department of Ethnic Studies.
 Eventually the group narrowed to three students working on three distinct projects.
 Patricia Hernandez, a Chicano Studies major and a Summer Undergraduate Research Fellowship for 2017 recipient, worked on and finished her honors thesis on Latina student mothers at UC Berkeley and several community colleges in Los Angeles, California.
 The ethnographic project looked at the barriers faced by Latina student mothers, the way they built support networks, or what Patricia referred to as comadrazgo, and the forms of resilience articulated by their everyday struggles as Latinas, mothers, and full time students.
 Emily Plummer, an honors student in the IAS department and a recipient of the UC Berkeley 2018 Library Research Prize, worked on her archival research project that looked at the impact Guatemalan refugee camps in Mexico had in the Guatemalan peace process during the 1980s and 1990s.
-The honors thesis gained high honors for her work which looked at the grassroots mobilization that occurred within refugee camps in Mexico by Guatemalan indigenous refugees.
-Finally, Adriana Soto, an honor student in Ethnic Studies, completed her thesis which traced the construction of Mexicans as criminals throughout 20th century immigration policy in the United States.
-Her thesis had an in depth analysis of the Johnson-Reed Act of 1924, the Bracero program, the Hart Keller Act of 1965, IRCA in 1986 and the IIRAIRA of 1996.
+The honors thesis gained high honors for her research on the grassroots mobilization that occurred within refugee camps in Mexico by Guatemalan Indigenous refugees.
+Finally, Adriana Soto, an honor student in Ethnic Studies, completed her thesis tracing the construction of Mexicans as criminals throughout 20th century immigration policy in the United States.
+Her thesis made an in-depth analysis of the Johnson-Reed Act of 1924, the Bracero program, the Hart Keller Act of 1965, IRCA in 1986 and the IIRAIRA of 1996.

 The English and Spanish & Portuguese Literary Studies Dissertating Working Group.

-Under the direction of past Chair of the English Department, Professor Génaro Padilla, and Robert Reyes, the other members of this dissertation writing group are Frank Cruz, Matthew Gonzalez, and Carlos Macias Prieto.
-They meet Tuesdays, 11 a.m. to 1 p.m. in the first floor, DR conference room.
+Under the direction of past Chair of the English Department, Professor Génaro Padilla, and Robert Reyes, the group meet regularly and presented their work at the LRC.
+Reyes and the other members of this dissertation writing group, Frank Cruz, Matthew Gonzalez, and Carlos Macias Prieto, all filed their dissertations in 2020.

 The History and Social Sciences Working Group

-Comprised of UCB, regional, and visiting faculty, and dissertating fellows, this group is directed by Professor Emeritus, David Montejano.
-Members are writing books and dissertations and share chapters and meet every first and third Friday of the month, 1 to 3 p.m., in the second floor conference room.
+Comprised of UCB, regional, and visiting faculty, and dissertating fellows, this group was directed by Professor Emeritus, David Montejano, and in 2019-20, organized by Dr. Pablo González.
+Members writing books, book chapters, and dissertations met every first and third Friday of the month, 1 to 3 p.m., in the second-floor conference room.